ariadne-cps/ariadne/doc/smt_solver_design.md

 The immediate work on `solvers-smt#830` is:

-1. eliminate algorithmic `UNKNOWN` from non-splittable uncertified boxes on the declared bounded QF_NRA fragment, while retaining explicit resource-limit `UNKNOWN`; then strengthen pruning/propagation as required to establish the corresponding delta-complete progress argument;
+1. define the supported DP epsilon regime and a validated terminal decision rule for non-splittable boxes, then eliminate algorithmic `UNKNOWN` on the corresponding bounded QF_NRA fragment while retaining explicit resource-limit and out-of-contract `UNKNOWN`;
 2. preserve deterministic, nontrivial tests for every introduced behavior;
 3. after every green functional test run, regenerate coverage and restore 100% function and branch coverage before starting the next feature tranche;